jarzanman/jarzanman.github.io/_notes/taking-photos-for-plant-identification.md

 date: 2023-10-08
 modifiedDate:
 ---
-Lately I've been diving into botany for fun, and I made my first confident plant identifications just yesterday: *Helianthus tuberosus*, *Symphyotrichum cordifolium*, and *Silene latifolia*.
+<span class="dc">L</span>ately I've been diving into botany for fun, and I made my first confident plant identifications just yesterday: *Helianthus tuberosus*, *Symphyotrichum cordifolium*, and *Silene latifolia*.
 It's really exciting to finally have certainty in what I was observing, and the thought that I might be able to recognize these flowers in the future, as if they're new friends, is even more exciting.

 I don't carry a Flora around, so I have to take lots of photos of the plants I want to identify.
 I had no idea what to include in those photos for some time, so I'd end up back at home looking through Flora Novae Angliae with no recollection of whether the plant's leaves were opposite or alternating.
 The key to taking the right photos is knowing what to look for: the stuff that will be on your dichotomous key.